Effexor versus Cymbalta Antidepressants Comparison

-SNRIs have the ability to affect two neurotransmitters - serotonin and norepinephrine.
+SNRIs affect two neurotransmitters - serotonin and norepinephrine.
 Clinical studies have shown that the SNRIs are generally quicker acting and more effective in treating severe major depressive disorder, treatment-resistant depression, and depressive symptom remission than SSRI antidepressants5.

-Currently there is not enough information to firmly recommend one antidepressant over another and selection of antidepressant therapy should be done on an individual basis.
+Currently there is not enough information to firmly recommend one antidepressant over another.
+Selection of antidepressant therapy should be done on an individual basis.
 Drugs may work differently for different people.
-What is effective for some may not be effective for others.
-This article provides some comparative data based on the analysis of medication prescribing information and scientific studies.
+What is effective for one patient may not be effective for another.
+This article provides comparative data based on the analysis of medication prescribing information and scientific studies.

 Mechanism of action

 When serotonin and noradrenaline are released from nerve cells in the brain they act to lighten mood.
 When they are reabsorbed into the nerve cells, they no longer have an effect on mood.
 It is thought that when depression occurs, there may be a decreased amount of serotonin and noradrenaline released from nerve cells in the brain.

 SNRI antidepressants work by preventing serotonin and noradrenaline from being reabsorbed back into the nerve cells in the brain.
 This helps prolong the "mood lightening" effect of any released serotonin and noradrenaline.
 In this way SNRIs help relieve depression.
 It may take between two to four weeks to feel the benefits of these medicines.

 Venlafaxine (Effexor, Effexor XR) has the flexibility of being an SSRI at lower doses (75 mg/day), affecting the reuptake of serotonin, and an SNRI at higher doses (150-225 mg/day).
 It also very weakly blocks the reuptake of dopamine at very high doses (above 350 mg/day).